 Always, always, always do cross validation!!!
-Make sure the final test set is never touched while training (retraining for improving the test error is not allowed, then the data is spoiled).
+If possible, make sure the final test set is never touchedwhile training (retraining for improving the test error is not allowed, then the data is spoiled).
+If you do repeated training/testing, be aware of the potential danger, and do report it in the paper / thesis / report you are writing.